artefactual/atom-docs/dev-manual/api/browse-io.rst

 small variations (such as the ``skip`` parameter).

 In many cases, the parameters expect internal IDs as the values for the parameters.
-Since these ids are automatically generated via mysql autonumerics (and thus subject to change over time), and because all :term:`terms <term>` in AtoM exist in user-editable :term:`taxonomies <taxonomy>`, it is not possible to list all available options for each parameter - it will depend on the data
+Since these ids are automatically generated via MySQL autonumerics (and thus subject to change over time), and because all :term:`terms <term>` in AtoM exist in user-editable :term:`taxonomies <taxonomy>`, it is not possible to list all available options for each parameter - it will depend on the data